Hszemray/Lipid_Nomenclature_Conversion/README.md

 This repository contains a function to update the nomenclature of lipid species in your dataset for the ANPC targeted lipid method

-Many thanks to Alanah Grant-St James for providing the nomenclature key.
+Many thanks to Alanah Grant-St James and any other contributors for providing the nomenclature key.

 ## Usage